-Software-defined storage (SDS), like the name suggests, is a storage system that does not rely on the underlying hardware.
+Software-defined storage is a storage system that does not rely on the underlying hardware.
 Instead, the software is used to manage data.
 While most data storage products do require both software and hardware to function—with the software serving as the management component to control and monitor the hardware and storage tasks—software-defined storage differs.

 Software-defined storage describes products that run on commodity server hardware without any specially built hardware components.
 In this way, software-defined storage solutions are better suited to cut costs than a traditional hardware-dependent storage product.